guozheng/mcp-server-google-ads/README.md

 1. Go to the [Google Ads Console](https://ads.google.com/home)
 2. Click on 'Get started'
 3. Follow the instructions to create a Google Ads account, this will be your manager account.
-4. Get a developer token from the [Google Ads API Console](https://ads.google.com/home/api).
-Initially, you can only get a test developer token, which only allows you to access test accounts.
-To get a production developer token, you need to submit a request to Google Ads API Console and wait a few days to get the official developer token.
+4. Apply for a developer token by following the instructions here: [Google Ads API Token Application](https://support.google.com/adspolicy/contact/new_token_application).
+Initially, you can automatically get a test developer token, which only allows you to access test accounts.
+To get a production developer token, you need to submit a request (using this form) to Google Ads API Console and wait a few days for approval before you can get the official developer token that works with all the accounts.
 5. Create a test manager account.
 The test developer token allows you to access test accounts only.

 ### Create a Google Cloud Project